Come to learn

 This section connects directly to food webs, biodiversity, and ecosystem interdependence.

-Students can participate in a hands-on construction activity using reclaimed wood and salvaged materials from the farm.
+Students can participate in a hands-on construction activity using reclaimed wood and salvaged materials from the farm to create bird boxes.

 Lessons include: